Github73840134/SCON/README.md

 Changes the current directory.
 ### Browse.open(path,mode="r")
 Opens the value to be read or written to.
 **NOTE!**: Any changes made to the dictonary will not sync to the SCON file.
-(This feature will be added soon.)
+(This feature will be added soon in the developer release)
 * Path
   * type: str